coreos/fedora-coreos-streams/ISSUE_TEMPLATE/next.md

 First, verify that you meet all the [prerequisites](https://github.com/coreos/fedora-coreos-streams/blob/main/RELEASE.md#prerequisites)

-Name this issue `next: new release on YYYY-MM-DD` with today's date.
+Edit the issue title to include today's date.
 Once the pipeline spits out the new version ID, you can append it to the title e.g. `(31.20191117.2.0)`.

 # Pre-release